When to Classify Events in Open Times Series?: ECOTS in the perspective of ECTS

 We now turn to the three questions raised in the introduction.

 \textbf{1}- In the classical ECTS problem (see Section \ref{sec_ects} and Figure \ref{fig-ects-1}), each classifier $h_t$ observes a time series $\mathbf{x}_t$ that is increasingly large as $t$ approaches the time limit $T$.
-In the ECOTS setting, by contrast, each classifier $h_\eta$ observes a sliding window of the same number $w$ of observations $\mathbf{x}_{(t-w, t)}$.
-And each one makes a prediction about the class of a time at $\eta$ (positive or negative) time steps of $t$ (see Figure \ref{fig-ecots-2}).
+In the ECOTS setting, as we propose to see it, by contrast, each classifier $h_\eta$ observes a sliding window $\mathbf{x}_{(t-w, t)}$ of the same number $w$ of observations.
+And each one makes a prediction about the class of the time $t_p$ positioned at a given horizon $\eta$ (positive or negative) from $t$ (see Figure \ref{fig-ecots-2}).
 Given a maximal horizon $\eta_M > 0$, the first classifier that can make a prediction about a time $t_p$ is $h_{\eta_M}$ viewing the window $\mathbf{x}_{(t_p-\eta_M-w, t_p-\eta_M)}$.
 And the last classifier is $h_{\eta_m}$ viewing the window $\mathbf{x}_{(t_p-\eta_m-w, t_p-\eta_m)}$.
+Thus, instead of having a set of classifiers $h_t$ ($1 \leq t \leq T$) {as in the ECTS setting}, we now have a set of classifiers $h_\eta$ ($\eta_m \leq \eta \leq \eta_M$) with various horizons.
+(See Figure \ref{fig-ecots-2}).